pablovaldivieso/datasciencecoursera/ControlStructures.md

 ## For Loops
-	Used for terating over the elements of an object (list, vector, etc)
+	Used for iterating over the elements of an object (list, vector, etc)

 	for (i in 10){
 		print(i)		Takes i variable and in each iteration of the loop gives its values: 1,2,3...10